South Dakota Internet Sales Tax

 The General Rule: Physical Presence in the State

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales.
+The decision has been extended to include online retailers.
+Generally speaking, physical presence means having:

-- having a warehouse in the state
+- a warehouse in the state

-- having a store in the state
+- a store in the state

-- having an office in the state, or
+- an office in the state, or

-- having a sales representative in the state.
+- a sales representative in the state.

 Example 1: You are operating solely out of a warehouse in Burlington, Vermont and make a sale to a customer in Pierre, South Dakota—a state where your business has no physical presence: You are not required to collect sales tax from the Pierre customer.

 Example 2: You are operating solely out of an office in Aberdeen, South Dakota and make a sale to a customer in Brookings, South Dakota: You are required to collect sales tax from the Brookings customer.

 Example 3: After several years of operating solely out of a warehouse in Burlington, Vermont, you open a one-room satellite office just outside of Sioux Falls, South Dakota—a state where previously you had no physical presence.
 A day later, you make a sale to a customer in Rapid City, South Dakota: You are required to collect sales tax from the Rapid City customer.

 In 2011, the South Dakota legislature enacted a new law intended to increase the amount of taxes collected on items purchased by South Dakota residents from large out-of-state Internet retailers.
 Similar, and generally stronger, laws have been enacted in various other states; they are commonly known as Amazon Laws.